The Garden Next Door

 Mother always felt that Mrs. Herman, who was born wealthy, looked down on her because of her Lower East Side origins.
 Mother took to calling them "the Germans" instead of "the Hermans," with the implication that they were mass murderers hovering in her tone of voice.
 They were cold, arrogant people who never fit into the community, never invited anyone over, never chatted across the back hedge, never even said hello.
 And in a way they were mass murderers, having destroyed whole civilizations of bulbs and perennials.
 Maybe we could have done more to break the ice, but father couldn't forgive them for the senseless destruction of the garden that had been Gonzales' magnum opus.

 As for me, I stayed out of their way as much as possible.
 Unlike Mr. and Mrs. Gonzales, the Hermans disliked children, complained about the noise, and yelled at anyone who went into their yard to retrieve a ball.
 For the whole rest of the time I lived in Sunnyside, we each sat on our matching porches, pretending the other family was invisible.

 I never looked at the tidy, perfect lawn next door without some sadness for the wild disarray of color and exotic plants that had once been there, and the tall, quiet man who was an integral part of it, moving among the plants, pulling a weed here, nursing a tender bulb there, half hidden by the giant dahlias and the head-high lilies.

 Thirty years later, when I bought my own house, I looked with disapproval upon the neat, flat lawn in front.
 Little by little, adding a few lilies one year and some tall crocosmias the next, I have replaced it all with flowers.

-Having grown up in Sunnyside Gardens between a house on 46th Street and another on 44th Street, Victoria Bestock now lives in the suburbs of Seattle, Washington.
+Having grown up in Sunnyside Gardens between a house on 46th Street and another on 43rd Street, Victoria Bestock now lives in Seattle, Washington.